 This form determines the family's ability to contribute to the student's education.
-The form can be completed electronically via the internet at www.studentaid.gov
+The form can be completed at www.studentaid.gov

 - Submit additionally requested documents: UMHB Verification Worksheet(s) and parent's and/or student's IRS Tax Return Transcript(s) as requested.
-All requested documents will appear on myfinancialaid.umhb.edu under the "Documents" page. - The UMHB Financial Aid Office will follow up with an email request asking for other forms and documentation required of the student in order to verify information provided on the Free Application For Federal Student Aid.
+All requested documents will appear on myfinancialaid.umhb.edu under the "Documents" page. - 3.
+The UMHB Financial Aid Office will follow up with an email request asking for other forms and documentation required of the student to verify the information provided on the Free Application For Federal Student Aid.

-All electronic communication should be directed to finaid@umhb.edu.
+All emails should be directed to finaid@umhb.edu.
 Scanned documents, should be imported securely through the financial aid portal (myfinancialaid.umhb.edu).